7 Things That Will Rob You of Your Joy as a Teacher

 - Allowing your class to be out of control.
 When my class was out of control, I was miserable.
 It’s just tough to enjoy teaching when you feel like you’re fighting battles all day long.
 But the good news is that you can learn to control your class.
-I actually recently put together an online course that’s all about how to control and inspire your class.
-You can check out the details here.
+We have a free minicourse that can help you get started.
+Or, join us in Classroom Management 101.

 - Focusing on the negatives.
 There will always be challenges.
 There may even be big challenges or things that we just flat-out don’t agree with.
 But if we choose to focus on the negatives, we will lose our joy.
-Instead, choose to focus on the positives that are happening all around you.
-If you struggle with this, you’ve absolutely got to read Angela Watson’s book Awakened.
-It’s simply fantastic.
-(You can check out my review of Awakened here.)
+Instead, choose to trust Christ and be thankful for all the great things that are happening all around you.
+You’ll be amazed how effective thankfulness is as an antidote for frustration.

 - Hanging out with complainers.
 Now of course your students might complain, but I’m talking about your peers.
 Hanging out with teachers or staff members who are constantly complaining will quickly drain you of all your joy and energy and make you feel like nothing is going right.
 So find some teachers who will encourage you and hang out with them instead (even if it just has to be online.
 If you’re looking for a great group of teachers, join our Facebook group Christian Teachers’ Lounge.)

 - Exhaustion.
 If you allow yourself to become absolutely exhausted, you’re going to have trouble enjoying teaching.
 So make rest and sleep a priority.
 Schedule a nap.
 Go to bed early.
 I’ve learned that it’s just not worth it to try to get more done if I’m exhausted.
 Get some rest, and you’ll feel much more energized and probably actually end up getting more done in the long run.